 - Are the compressors operating efficiently?

-- Are there losses in the compressed air system during periods where the production is stopped?
+- Are there losses in the compressed air system during periods where production is stopped?

 - How much money is spent on compressed air?

-- Overall flow and consumption measurements is offering operators to get an overview of their compressed air performance and getting it under control.
+Overall flow and consumption measurements offer operators an overview of their compressed air performance and how to get it under control.

-How to choose the right flow meter to satisfy the requirements and needs in customers applications?
+How to choose the right compressed air flow meter for your requirements and needs?

-Typically, it is needed to know the on site conditions, such as:
+To choose the right flow meter for compressed air and gases, it is needed to know the on-site conditions, such as:

 - Is the air or gas dry or wet?

-- What is the pipe diameter in which the flow and consumption should be measured?
+- What is the pipe diameter at which flow and consumption should be measured?

 - What flow rates are expected?

 - Should the flow meter be inserted under pressure?

 - Is there enough straight inlet section available?